yaqwsx/bcthesis/symdivine.md

 transformed from a generic platform to "out-of-box ready" verification tool by providing predefined \smt -based state representation and implementation of algorithms for assertion safety and \ltl properties checking.
 See
-\autoref{fig:workflow} for typical verification work flow of current releases.
+\autoref{fig:workflow} for typical verification work flow in current release.
 Algorithms and store implementation provided in current release were tested in practise and provide quite good performance.
 Nevertheless, internal modular architecture was preserved, so \symdivine can still be used as a platform for